 The problem – and the opportunity – is that deeply embedded traditional behaviors tend to persist and they change far more slowly than marketplace factors and the new strategic thinking.
 The speed of leader behavior change becomes the pace car for strategic change.

-There are three key areas of focus that constantly turbo-change the organizational change race:
+There are three key areas of focus that constantly turbo-charge the organizational change race:

 - Embrace public vulnerability – Successful change requires a rigorous confrontation of reality.
 What does the current state of your business look like?
 What gaps or barriers exist?
 Why are you having these challenges?
 What’s good or bad about the company culture?
 But this approach can never be an effective effort if leaders don’t go first in being brutally honest about the most significant behaviors they must personally change.
 When leaders go first by identifying their own personal behaviors that are inconsistent with the new strategy, they send two critical messages: